On Some Variants Of Schinzel's Theorem For Global Function Fields: Acknowledgments

 \section{Acknowledgments}

 I would like to express my deepest gratitude to Professor Nguyen Quoc Thang for his supervision of this project and his support.
-This work is funded by International Center for Research and Postgraduate Training in Mathematics under the auspices of Unesco, grant ICRTM03$\_$2020.06, and supported by the Domestic Master Scholarship Programme of Vingroup Innovation Foundation, Vingroup Big Data Institute, grant VINIF.2021.ThS.05.
+I would like to thank Professor Yann Bugeaud for indicating that Roth's theorem does not hold in positive characteristics.
+This work is funded by the International Center for Research and Postgraduate Training in Mathematics under the auspices of UNESCO, grant ICRTM03$\_$2020.06, and supported by the Domestic Master Scholarship Programme of Vingroup Innovation Foundation, Vingroup Big Data Institute, grant VINIF.2021.ThS.05.

 \\ Email: \texttt{nqkhai@math.ac.vn}